Imperial's Sarnia Products Pipeline

 Imperial’s Sarnia Products Pipeline is important infrastructure that provides products used by households and businesses across the Greater Toronto and Hamilton Area.
 This includes a significant portion of jet fuel for Toronto Pearson International Airport, as well as gasoline and diesel fuel that keeps people, goods and services moving throughout our region.

-Operating safely in the region for many years, Imperial is planning to replace approximately 63-kilometres of the line with new pipe.
+Operating safely in the region for many years, Imperial is proactively replacing approximately 63-kilometres of the line with new pipe.

 Waterdown to Finch Project location